Pylons/akhet/README.txt

 Documentation is in the 'docs' directory.

 (c) 2011 Mike Orr
-Copying and derivations permitted under a BSD-like license, see LICENSE.txt for details.
+Copying and derivations permitted under the MIT license, see LICENSE.txt.